 - Chair or trustee responsible for safeguarding who may need to liaise with the insurance company or the charity commission to report a serious incident.

 - Designated officer or LADO (Local Authority Designated Officer) if the allegation concerns a worker or volunteer working with someone under 18.

 - Suspicions must not be discussed with anyone other than those nominated above.
 A written record of the concerns should be made in accordance with these procedures and kept in a secure place.

-- Whilst allegations or suspicions of abuse will normally be reported to the Safeguarding Coordinator, the absence of the Safeguarding Coordinator or Youth Team Elder should not delay referral to Social Services, the Police or taking advice from Thirtyone:eight.
+- Whilst allegations or suspicions of abuse will normally be reported to the Safeguarding Coordinator, their deputy or the Youth Team Elder, the absence of the Safeguarding Coordinators or Youth Team Elder should not delay referral to Social Services, the Police or taking advice from thirtyone:eight.

 - The Church Leadership will support the Safeguarding Coordinator in their role, and accept that any information they may have in their possession will be shared in a strictly limited way on a need to know basis.

 - It is, of course, the right of any individual as a citizen to make a direct referral to the safeguarding agencies or seek advice from thirtyone:eight, although the Church Leadership hope that members of the place of worship / organisation will use this procedure.
 If, however, the individual with the concern feels that the Safeguarding Coordinators /Youth Team Elder has not responded appropriately, or where they have a disagreement with the Safeguarding Coordinators /Youth Team Elder as to the appropriateness of a referral they are free to contact an outside agency direct.
 We hope by making this statement that the Church Leadership demonstrate its commitment to effective safeguarding and the protection of all those who are vulnerable.